-On September 16, 2020 Stellar signed a definitive agreement to acquire the fully issued Priko permit and the pending Zenoula permit, totalling 770 km2, in Côte d'Ivoire.
+On September 16, 2020 Stellar signed a definitive agreement to acquire the fully issued Prikro permit and the pending Zenoula permit, totalling 770 km2, in Côte d'Ivoire.
 The transaction closed on November 27, 2020.
 On January 27, 2021, the Company launched a preliminary reconnaissance program on the property.

-Stellar continues to work on resolving outstanding preconditions to closing the BGE acquisition in Côte d'Ivoire.
+Stellar continues to work on resolving outstanding preconditions to closing the BGE acquisition in Côte d'Ivoire, the primary precondition being the final grants of the pending Bocanda and Djekanou exploration permits.

-With recent positive assay results from surface trenching at Tichka Est, Stellar will focus its exploration activities there during Q1, 2, and 3 of fiscal 2022.
+With recent positive assay results from surface trenching at Tichka Est, the Company will focus its exploration activities on Tichka Est in fiscal 2022.